wumpyproject/wumpy/README.md

 [the Wiki](https://github.com/wumpyproject/wumpy/wiki) for developer notes and different design decision write-ups.

+The library is licensed under one of MIT or Apache 2.0 (up to you).
+Please see [LICENSE](./LICENSE) for more information.

 ## Version guarantees

 The Wumpy project's official subpackages all follow